 About the Fellowship & Application Requirements

-Candidates should have excellent academic records and defined research interests related to child health, learning, and behavior.
+Candidates should have excellent academic records and defined research interests related to early childhood health, learning, and behavior.
 Priority will be given to candidates whose work aligns with the Center’s mission, crosses disciplinary boundaries, and offers promising new thinking in support of the healthy development of children and their families.

-“We look forward to a wonderful collaboration between the Novak Djokovic Foundation and Jack Shonkoff’s team at the Center on the Developing Child at Harvard University.
-Our investment will strengthen the body of research in early childhood development and education and ensure we nurture the next generation of leaders in this field.
-The coming year promises to be both memorable and consequential as we welcome the first Djokovic Fellows in 2017.”
+“This collaboration between the Novak Djokovic Foundation and the Center on the Developing Child at Harvard University … will strengthen the body of research in early childhood development and education and ensure we nurture the next generation of leaders in this field.”

 –Alberto Lidji, Global CEO, Novak Djokovic Foundation